keryell/smecc/README.txt

 keys instead of the IDs since they keeps their value from one run... errr... failure to the other one.

+It looks like in the current MCA API Linux implementation if 2 different processes communicates with MCAPI, one of the mcapi_finalize() tends to fail.

 # Some Emacs stuff:
 ### Local Variables: